Updated: Aug 31, 2021

 In the weeks preceding the essay deadline, the essayists were treated to a succession of enrichment workshops.
 These customized sessions included introductions through virtual meetings to Attorney John Daniels Jr. who knew Reginald Lewis, the iconic businessman who is the central figure in the book, and Blair Walker, the book’s author.
 The essayists also were treated to a composition workshop presented by Wil Harvil, an AP composition teacher at the Milwaukee School of Languages, and they enjoyed an entertaining performance workshop entitled, “The Power of Words” by David Daniels, a renowned actor and youth educator from American Players Theater.

 Donald Singleton, a graduate of Milwaukee Pius High School and currently a freshman at the University of San Francisco, took first place in the essay competition.
-Singleton is a Milwaukee Fellow, member of the CLIMB CASH Investment Club and a former winner of Asset Builders’ Regional Finance and Investment Challenge Bowl.
+Singleton is a Milwaukee Fellow, a member of the CLIMB CASH Investment Club, and a former winner of Asset Builders’ Regional Finance and Investment Challenge Bowl.
 Yesenia Perez, a junior at the Milwaukee School of Languages won second place, and Victor Barnett Jr., a senior at Brown Deer High School won third.
 The essay winners received $1000, $500 and $400 respectively.
 All other essayists received honorable mention and a financial reward in recognition of their effort.
 The prize money was specifically earmarked for the participants’ savings accounts.

 Donald Singleton, the essay contest winner, indicated that he was elated to learn about the life and success of the legendary Reginald Lewis.
 He stressed that Lewis is a perfect role model for his own career, given that he aspires to follow Lewis’ footsteps into to private equity investing.
 In fact, Singleton plans to intern at a west coast venture capital firm this summer.